- Reference Number: HEY-980/2021

 How do I find out the results of the MDT discussions?

-The team meets once a week on a Tuesday afternoon.
-On some occasion one of the MDT Team may arrange for the Clinical Nurse Specialist to contact you by telephone after this meeting.
-However, for the majority of patients the outcome of this meeting will be discussed with you face to face at your next appointment.
-Some patients like to bring a friend or relative to this appointment as an “extra pair of ears” and provide further support.
+The team meet once a week on a Tuesday afternoon.
+Sometimes the doctor may arrange for the clinical nurse specialist to contact you by telephone after this meeting.
+For the majority of patients however, the outcome of this meeting will be discussed with you face to face at your next appointment.
+Some patients like to bring a friend or relative to this appointment as an “extra pair of ears”.

 If you are worried or have any questions, your team of doctors and nurses (or research nurse if you are on a clinical trial) are there to help.
-Your haematology Clinical Nurse Specialist (CNS) will act as your key worker throughout your care and will be a point of contact for information, support and advice.
-Your Key Worker/CNS will also provide a link between yourself and the other MDT members if you have any questions.
+Your haematology clinical nurse specialist (CNS) will act as your key worker throughout your care and will be a point of contact for information, support and advice.
+Your key worker or CNS will also provide a link between yourself and the other MDT members if you have any questions.